-If you are not too busy with all the things around, than internet could be another option to kill some time.
+If you are not too busy with all the things around than the internet could be another option to kill some time.

 You can connect to the free WiFi called WiFi@Changi and enter the required field when you open your browser for the sign-in process.
-The password is given through:
+The password is given by:

 Although the airport claimed to have full coverage, I was not able to connect once at the pool.
 Not a huge issue as I had a swim instead 😀

 There are few massage shops in the airport, really difficult to suggest anyone in particular mode, also because I would have to try all of them LOL